Antique Boat Museum

 Lecture Series

 The Antique Boat Museum is excited to present our Homer L. Dodge Lecture Series!
-Spanning all four seasons and a range of topics, we hope to be able to bring local history and boating life to you throughout the year whether you are with us in the 1000 Islands or far away and missing the River.
+The Homer L. Dodge Lecture Series is funded by the Homer L. Dodge Endowment, which funds programming that promotes, celebrates, and teaches topics focused on the history and ecology of the St. Lawrence River .Spanning all four seasons and a range of topics, we hope to be able to bring local history and boating life to you throughout the year, whether you are with us in the 1000 Islands or far away and missing the River.

 Note: All lectures, unless indicated otherwise, will be held in a hybrid in-person/virtual format.
-If you are unable to join us in-person, we invite you to join us via Youtube live stream.
+If you are unable to join us in person, we invite you to join us via YouTube live stream.
 The live stream link for each lecture can be found below.

 The lectures are always held in the Robert Osborne Cox Theatre at the Museum unless otherwise stated.